jstreb/node-news-is-good-news/README.md

 In part2 we are going to add a new section for blogs.
 To do this we need to add a new view which can be found under

 `/views/blogs/index.jade`

 However, the big thing we are doing in this section is introducing the concept of controllers.
 This was probably the biggest thing I was missing in my node / express app when I got started.
 I ended up with a routes files that was way too big.
 Although, it is unnecessary for such a small site, we are going to add the idea of controllers early in order to keep our code organized and able to grow without having to refactor.
+If you restart your server and open `http://localhost:3000/blog` we will see our new page.

 Things to notice
 ================